So what are dependencies in project management?

 6. Preferential dependencies

-Simply put, this is a dependency that you prefer to have.
+Simply put, preferential dependencies are ones that you prefer to have.

 A preferential dependency isn’t mandatory for completing the project.
 However, you want it because it improves the quality of the project deliverables.